 The company tax return – which includes the corporation tax return – must be done on an annual basis using the incorporation date as the point of reference.

 The Company Tax Return includes:

-National Insurance will need to be paid only if you earn a salary of over £5,715.
-The advantage of running a limited company with a service like Crunch is that we can ensure you can pay yourself in the most tax efficient way possible – via a combination of dividends and salary – so that you don’t go over the NI threshold.
+National Insurance (NI) will need to be paid only if you earn a salary of over £6,032 a year, which is £116 a week (based on 2018/19 figures).
+The advantage of running a limited company with a service like Crunch is that we can ensure you can pay yourself in the most tax efficient way possible – via a combination of dividends and salary – so that you don’t overstep the NI threshold.

-If you do end up above this threshold then NI will usually have to be paid on a monthly basis – assuming you do your payroll monthly.
+If you do end up above this threshold, NI will usually have to be paid on a monthly basis – assuming you do your payroll monthly.

 When you’re the director of a limited company you will need to pay yourself a salary via a PAYE scheme as you are also an employee.
-PAYE is usually sent off to HMRC quarterly, so long as your company’s total PAYE/NIC contributions are £1,500 a month or less, which it usually will be.
+PAYE is usually sent off to HMRC monthly.

 At the end of every quarter, or in some cases annually, a VAT registered contractor or freelancer must add up all the VAT they’ve charged and then deduct the VAT they’ve been charged themselves during their business transactions.
-Most freelancers and contractors will be on the flat rate of 17.5%, which is set to rise to 20% in the new year.
+Most freelancers and contractors will be on the flat rate scheme with a limited cost trader Vat rate of 16.5%.
+Otherwise, the standard rate is 20%.

 Self-Assessment can be filed on paper or online – the deadline for the paper return is 31 October and must be with HMRC by midnight on this date.
 The deadline for filing online is 31 January.

 The following information is included in the Self Assessment for the relevant tax year (6 April through to 5 April the following year):